srenevey/ode-solvers/README.md

 ## Changelog

+- [0.2.0]
+  - Updated dependencies, use slightly more idiomatic Rust.
 - [0.1.2]
   - Changed the signature of the function defining the ODE(s) to reduce the number of allocations.
 - [0.1.1]